SteveBenz/ProgressiveColonizationSystem/README.md

    1.  (complete) Editors can show good data to guide the construction of ships (see GetInfo())
    2. Tweak the mass and density of Fertilizer & Supplies
    3.  (complete)Agroponic and Ag modules consume some electricity
-   4. Actually enforce the crew counts, types & stars (see 2.v)
+   4.  (complete)Actually enforce the crew counts, types & stars (see 2.v)
    5.  (complete)Make the reporting of when you make a tier breakthrough more informative and fun
    6. IDEA: Make it so that having achieved Tier-X farming on one world makes Tier-X-1 easier to achieve on a new world.
 5. Release prep